ak-47-afk/NotesFlow/README.md

 # NotesFlow

-NotesFlow is a powerful, privacy-focused macOS menu bar application designed to automatically record, transcribe, and summarize your meetings and calls.
+NotesFlow is a powerful, privacy-focused macOS application designed to automatically record, transcribe, and summarize your meetings and calls.
 It runs quietly in the background, capturing dual-channel audio (your microphone + system audio), transcribing it entirely on-device, and generating intelligent summaries.

 ## ✨ Features